Module information for incoming Erasmus and Exchange students interested in modules in French Studies.

 Masters Level Erasmus students only

-Masters level Erasmus students may choose from a further list of specialist options.
+Masters level Erasmus students may choose from a further list of specialist options in French.
 These vary from year to year and places are often limited.
-Please ask which modules are available when you arrive in Birmingham or get in touch in advance.
+Please ask which modules are available when you arrive in Birmingham or get in touch with Erasmus tutor in advance.

 For further information contact:

-Erasmus students attached to Modern languages and coming from France or francophone countries must attend the important welcome meeting on Wednesday 24 September 2014 at 14:00 in Lecture Theatre 1, Strathcona Building (entrance directly form outside the building).
+Erasmus students attached to Modern languages and coming from France or francophone countries must attend the important welcome meeting on Wednesday 23 September 2015 at 14:00, Room number to be confirmed.